vikchupak/DevOps/Linux/ProcessManagement/processManagement.md

 Priority range [-20, 19].
 The less this number, the higher priority

-There is priority and niceness
+There are priority and niceness

 ### 3. About proc
 https://www.youtube.com/watch?v=0XdjODvsRN8